-The location of a mobile terminal (MT) can be estimated using different parameters of a received signal, such as TOA, angle-of-arrival (AOA), and/or the received signal strength (RSS).
-Impulse radio-60 GHz has a great potential for accurate ranging and localization systems due to its very wide bandwidth and capability in resolving individual multipath components [1-6].
-Therefore, TOA of the received signal can be estimated with high accuracy for 60 GHz systems if the first arriving path has been identified precisely.
-One of major challenges for localization systems is mitigation of NLOS effects.
-If direct path between a fixed terminal (FT) (An FT is usually a base station in a cellular network or an anchor node in a sensor network.) and MT is being obstructed, TOA of signal to FT will be delayed, which introduces a positive bias.
-Using such NLOS TOA estimates during localization of MT position may significantly degrade positioning accuracy.
-Hence, FTs that are under NLOS condition have to be identified and their effects have to be mitigated.
+The location of a mobile terminal (MT) can be estimated using different parameters of a received signal, such as the time-of-arrival (TOA), angle-of-arrival (AOA), and/or the received signal strength (RSS).
+Impulse Radio (IR) - 60 GHz has a great potential for accurate ranging and localization systems due to its very wide bandwidth and capability in resolving individual multipath components [1-6].
+Therefore, the TOA of the received signal can be estimated with high accuracy for 60 GHz systems if the first arriving path has been identified precisely.
+One of the major challenges for localization systems is the mitigation of non-line-of-sight (NLOS) effects.
+If the direct path between a fixed terminal (FT) (An FT is usually a base station in a cellular network or an anchor node in a sensor network.) and the MT is being obstructed, the TOA of the signal to the FT will be delayed, which introduces a positive bias.
+Using such NLOS TOA estimates during the localization of the MT position may significantly degrade the positioning accuracy.
+Hence, FTs that are under the NLOS condition have to be identified and their effects have to be mitigated.

-NLOS identification and mitigation techniques have been discussed extensively in the literature, but mainly within cellular network framework [7-13].
-For example, in [7], skewness of ranging measurements is compared with threshold for NLOS identification, where measurement noise variance is assumed to be known.
-In [8], a decision-theoretic NLOS identification framework is presented, where various hypothesis tests are discussed for known and unknown probability density functions (PDFs) of TOA measurements.
-Guvenc et.al.
-[9-13] used mean excess delay, root mean square (RMS) delay, and kurtosis of multipath channel as NLOS identification metrics.
-When statistics of kurtosis, mean excess, and RMS delays are priori known, likelihood ratio tests can be performed for hypothesis selection.
-Another method was proposed by Heidari et.al.
-[10].
-They tried to find the first detected path of the received signal as a peak of filtered channel impulse radio.
-As similar to previous method, this technique also used joint likelihood function using mean excess delay τ{med} , total received power P{tot} and hybrid of power of the first detected path and TOA of the first detected path ξ{hub} .
-Venkatesh et.al.
-[11] identified channel based on TOA, RSS, and RMS delay spread (RDS) of the received signal.
-The conditional distributions of TOA, RSS, and RDS estimates are functions of distance and channel state.
-Provided that the physical distance between the transmitted and receive nodes is known exactly, state of channel can be identified by comparing likelihood values for each of estimates (TOA, RSS, and RDS), conditioned on distance.
-Shimizu et.al.
-[12] performed intensive measurements of path-loss and delay-profile characteristics of LOS and NLOS environments in a suburban residential area.
-Based on their analysis, they found that delay spread was dependent on distance, and NLOS delay spread was found to be several times larger than that of LOS case.
-The skewness of delay spread for NLOS cases ranged from 80 to 200 ns, which was an order of magnitude larger than that of LOS case.
+The NLOS identification and mitigation techniques have been discussed extensively in the literature, but mainly within the cellular network framework [7-13].
+For example, in [7], skewness of the ranging measurements is compared with the threshold for NLOS identification, where the measurement noise variance is assumed to be known.
+In [8], a

+ISSN: 1975-4094 IJSH Copyright © 2016 SERSC decision-theoretic NLOS identification framework is presented, where various hypothesis tests are discussed for known and unknown probability density functions (PDFs) of the TOA measurements.
+Guvenc et al. [9 -13] used mean excess delay, root mean square (RMS) delay, and kurtosis of multipath channel as NLOS identification metrics.
+When the statistics of Kurtosis, mean excess, and RMS delays are priori known, likelihood ratio tests can be performed for hypothesis selection.
+Another method was proposed by Heidari et al. [10].
+They tried to find the first detected path of the received signal as a peak of the filtered Channel Impulse Radio.
+As similar to the previous method, this technique also used joint likelihood function using the mean excess delay τ{med} , total received power P{tot} and the hybrid of the power of the first detected path and TOA of the first detected path ξ{hyb}

+Venkatesh et al. [11] identified the channel based on TOA, RSS, and RMS delay spread (RDS) of the received signal.
+The conditional distributions of the TOA, RSS, and RDS estimates are functions of the distance and the channel state.
+Provided that the physical distance between the transmitted and receive nodes is known exactly, the state of the channel can be identified by comparing the likelihood values for each of the estimates (TOA, RSS, and RDS), conditioned on the distance.
+Shimizu et al. [12] performed intensive measurements of path-loss and delay-profile characteristics of LOS and NLOS environments in a suburban residential area.
+Based on their analysis, they found that the delay spread was dependent on distance, and the NLOS delay spread was found to be several times larger than that of the LOS case.
+The skewness of delay spread for the NLOS cases ranged from 80 to 200 ns, which was an order of magnitude larger than that of the LOS case.